-But as you-as long as you remain layman or laywoman, you have, you have to live in more dualistic world: good or bad, right or wrong, or fast or slow, successful or unsuccessful.
-And sometime, or, I am sorry to say, but most of the time, dualistic life goes first, maybe, and you don't have not much time to have calm, peaceful mind.
-But the difference between non-Buddhist and Buddhist is you know how our life should be.
-You know that we have no self-nature, and we don't exist as a person who has selfnature.
+But as long as you remain layman or laywoman, you have to live in more dualistic world: good or bad, right or wrong, or fast or slow, successful or unsuccessful.
+And sometime, or, I am sorry to say, most of the time, dualistic life goes first, maybe, and you don't have much time to have calm, peaceful mind.
+But the difference between non-Buddhist and Buddhist is how our life should be.
+You know that we have no self-nature, and we don't exist as a person who has self-nature.
 We cannot be egoistic.
-We feel as if we could be very egoistic, but actually you know that is not possible.
-But even though you know, as you are laymen, most of the time you have no time to forget about your dualistic life, so dualistic practice goes first.
+We feel as if we could be very egoistic, but actually, that is not possible.
+But even though, as you are laymen, most of the time you have no time to forget about your dualistic life, so dualistic practice goes first.

 So for layman some practice like Rinzai Zen is maybe better for someone.
-Rinzai practice is very dualistic; so that will give you some strength to encourage non-dualistic side more and to fight with dualistic idea-to forget all about-until you-you can forget all about, you know, dualistic way of life even for a moment.
+Rinzai practice is very dualistic; so that will give you some strength to encourage non-dualistic side more and to fight with dualistic idea-until you can forget all about dualistic way of life even for a moment.
 That is so-called-it kenshō.
-But that is, you know, just, even though you have kenshō, you-you do not have a Buddhist life completely.
+But even though you have kenshō, you do not have a Buddhist life completely.
 You just get a glance of your buddha nature, which is not egoistic.
 You just experience literally [laughs] about nonegoistic life.
 But it doesn't last, because you are so busy and you are deeply involved in usual life-usual way of life.
-That is more-that is layman or laywoman practice.
+That is layman or laywoman practice.

 Sōtō way-how, then, Sōtō way help a layman is let you follow nondualistic way of life like Tassajara.
-Many laymen participate [in] our practice, which is not dualistic and which put more emphasis on nondualistic practice.
-So if you follow Sōtō way, even though you do not feel you have entered [?] the non-dualistic experience, more and more your life will be non-dualistic because our way of practice-our way we set up our practice is according to non-dualistic way of Buddha.
-That is why we Sōtō school put more emphasis on how to eat, how to drink, how to walk, work, or how to work, how to recite sutras.
-So those rituals set up by Sōtō teachers [are] based on non-dualistic idea.
+Many laymen participate in our practice, which is not dualistic and which put more emphasis on nondualistic practice.
+So if you follow Sōtō way, even though you do not feel you have entered the non-dualistic experience, more and more your life will be non-dualistic because our way of practice-the way we set up our practice is according to non-dualistic way of Buddha.
+That is why we Sōtō school put more emphasis on how to eat, how to drink, how to walk, how to work, how to recite sutras.
+So those rituals set up by Sōtō teachers are based on non-dualistic idea.

 So following non-dualistic way of life in Buddhist school, more and more, you will be familiar with non-dualistic life.
-The Sōtō way, as you may have noticed, do not-is not so dualistic, and we do not encourage students so strictly by working or shouting [laughs].
-We don't use, you know, stick so much.
-I have one, but I don't use so much as Rinzai master, maybe, use it.
-Because we have not much-our practice is based on non-dualistic way.
+The Sōtō way, as you may have noticed, is not so dualistic, and we do not encourage students so strictly by working or shouting [laughs].
+We don't use stick so much.
+I have one, but I don't use so much as Rinzai master maybe use it.
+Our practice is based on non-dualistic way.

-So teacher thinks-if teacher is very sincere, naturally, you know, students will be sincere.
+So teacher thinks-if teacher is very sincere, naturally students will be sincere.
 That student is sleeping means teacher is sleeping.
-Non-dualism, you know, teacher and student one.
+Non-dualism -teacher and student one.
 So when student sleeps, teacher sleeps; when teacher sleeps, student sleeps.